Running in Playa Del Carmen

 Places to run in Playa Del Carmen

-Playa Del Carmen does not offer a great amount of different places to run to but here are some good areas to run in.
+Playa Del Carmen does not offer a great number of different places to run to but here are some good areas to run in.
 The same places we mentioned in our article about bicycling in Playa Del Carmen are the same area you can run in.

 There are two areas you can run where you cannot bike in Playa Del Carmen.
 One area is the extensive beaches offering beautiful scenery for you to run past.
-The other area is 5th Avenue from the beginning at Paseo Del Carmen to about 32nd Street.
+The other area is 5th Avenue from the beginning at Paseo Del Carmen to about 46th Street.
 This stretch of 5th Avenue is a pedestrian street and supposedly no bikes are allowed.
-If you do run on 5th Avenue it is better in the morning because if you try to run in the evening it is still really busy until about 11pm.The map to the left is a general overview of where you can go running in Playa Del Carmen.
+If you do run on 5th Avenue, it is better in the morning because if you try to run in the evening it is still really busy until about 11pm.The map to the left is a general overview of where you can go running in Playa Del Carmen.

 A good place on the north end of Playa Del Carmen is the newly extended section of 5th Avenue that goes up until about 112th St. This section has a nice sidewalk and only one lane of traffic that is mostly empty.
 There is a slight slope to this section.
 At certain points there are a few access points to the beach if you want to run out to it.
 There is no shade in this section.
 There are a few small stores in this area for drinks.
 You might see an occasional snake on the grassy side of the trail since there is a large mangrove area there.

 To the south of Playa Del Carmen along the highway there is a new trail that goes all the way to Xplor eco park.
 This trail is used by employees of the park while commuting via bike to the park.
 Expect to see a lot of iguanas next to the trail that scurry under it into tubes when you come running by.
 Part of this trail is shaded.